Written by Kieran Clarke

 Another element in the game is the plague-like disease which is causing sickness and death to the people of the island.
 As the population grows desperate, you have to work alongside the numerous factions to create a cure for this disease.
 It is up to you to save the inhabitants from succumbing to this disease.
 The game grants you a great deal of power and freedom, as your decisions influence and can alter the game’s events, allowing you to creatively develop your own story.

-It seems clear that this game points at early North American history, where colonial settlers treated the native people terribly.
-In this game, the goal somewhat corrects the un-Christian way North America was colonized—re-creating history while upholding moral values.
-It is a great idea for a game, and has a righteous story, unlike many other video game released these days.
+It seems clear that this game points at early North American history, where colonial settlers treated Indigenous peoples terribly.
+In this game, the goal somewhat corrects these un-Christian actions—re-creating history with attempts to uphold moral values.
+It is a great idea for a game, and has a more justice-seeking story, unlike many other video game released these days.